pivotal/docs-tap/install.md

     ```
     `STATUS` should be `Reconcile succeeded`.

-1. To access Tanzu Application Platform GUI, use the service you exposed above in the
+1. To access Tanzu Application Platform GUI, use the service you exposed in the `service_type`
-`service_type` field in the values file.
+field in the values file.

 ## Install Learning Center

 To install Tanzu Learning Center:

-* Create a configuration yaml file called `educates-config.yaml`:
+* Create a configuration YAML file called `educates-config.yaml`:

     ```yaml
     ingressDomain: <educates.my-domain.com>